tmikeschu/career-development-curriculum/module_one/strengths_reflection_session.md

 [Slides for this session](https://docs.google.com/presentation/d/1lYiWl7gyoViF-ln4m_LY-Jx8wFcRAvJ428ivR8MU0sc/edit?usp=sharing)

 ### Objectives
-* Understand how what constitutes a strength
+* Understand what constitutes a strength
 * Understand how to develop a strength
 * Reflect on StrengthsFinder results
 * Create goals for your professional development at Turing